ibm-cloud-docs/loadbalancer-service/identify-app-resources.md

 	If you do not have an existing certificate, go to the [IBM Cloud Certificate service](https://cloud.ibm.com/classic/security/sslcerts) and either purchase a new certificate or upload an existing one.
 After adding the certificate, return to the load balancer configuration page and click the refresh icon next to the SSL Certificate drop-down list to view and add your newly added certificate.
 	{: note}

-	Never delete any certificates associated with HTTPS listeners as this can cause issues.
+	Never delete any certificates associated with HTTPS listeners as this action can cause issues.
 	{: important}

 ## Step 2 - Configuring health checks